-To reserve space on campus for any Sport Club use other than tryouts/practices, contact the Assistant Director or the Graduate Assistant for Sport Clubs.
+To reserve space on campus for any Sport Club use other than tryouts/practices, contact a member of the administration.

-- 1. The Assistant Director or Graduate Assistant for Sport Clubs will complete and submit an official Facility Request based on the request.
+- 1. The administrator will complete and submit an official Facility Request based on the request.
 The club will be notified within 5 business days once the request has been approved or denied. - 2.
 The Sport Club Office reserves the right to deny approving event requests if the request is not received by the office at least one (1) week prior to the anticipated date of the event or, if the preceding timeline was not possible, in a timeframe that allows the office to arrange for appropriate medical and facility supervision (at cost to the club). - 5.
 All music used during, before, or after a club's performance/event must be approved by the Sport Club Administration at least one week before the event.
 No profanities are allowed.
 This rule also pertains to all practice music.